aragon/aragon-wiki/docs/dev/AragonOS.md

 #### Example

-As an example, the following steps show a complete flow for user "Root" to create a new DAO with the basic permissions set so that a Voting app ([reference implementation](https://github.com/aragon/aragon-apps/tree/master/apps/voting)) can manage the funds stored in a Vault app ([reference implmentation](https://github.com/aragon/aragon-apps/tree/master/apps/vault)):
+As an example, the following steps show a complete flow for user "Root" to create a new DAO with the basic permissions set so that a [Voting app](./apps/voting) can manage the funds stored in a [Vault app](./apps/vault):

 1. Deploy the Kernel
 2. Executing `kernel.initialize(rootAddress)` creates the "permissions creator" permission under the hood: